 Provides a comprehensive introduction to the academic field of curriculum studies for the scholar, student, teacher, and administrator.
 The study of curriculum, beginning in the early 20th century, served primarily the areas of school administration and teaching and was seen as a method to design and develop programs of study.

-Presents research and statistics, case studies and best practices, policies and programs at pre- and post-secondary levels.
-From A-to-Z, this Encyclopedia covers the full spectrum of diversity issues, including race, class, gender, religion, language, exceptionality and the global dimensions of diversity as they relate to education.
-There will also be an appendix consisting of a chronology of significant events related to diversity.
+From A-to-Z, this Encyclopedia will cover the full spectrum of diversity issues, including race, class, gender, religion, language, exceptionality, and the global dimensions of diversity as they relate to education.
+This four-volume reference work will be the definitive reference for diversity issues in education in the United States and the world.

 Offers a complete view of the institutions, people, processes, roles and philosophies found in educational practice in the United States and throughout the world.
 Features include 140 biographies of influential educators; profiles of historic colleges and universities; profiles of organizations active in the field; and an appendix of full-text primary source documents including education-related legislation, international treaties and testing methods.